jaygrossman/jaygrossman.github.io/_posts/2023-12-30-looking-back-on-my-2023.md

 <p style="text-align: center;">
 <img src="{{ site.baseurl }}/assets/images/2023_review/scn_slab_1959_fleer_ted_williams.png" alt="" /></p>

 <p>There was some trial and error, but we think it turned out pretty nicely.
-The big autheticators (PSA and SGC) have nothing to worry about, as I have NO plans to offer a sportscollectors.net grading service.</p>
+The big authenticators (PSA and SGC) have nothing to worry about, as I have NO plans to offer a sportscollectors.net grading service.</p>

 <hr>
 <source id="sports" />